decretist/Dissertation/Chapter4/chapter4.md

 James Madison.
-In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 11 of the disputed numbers.[^4] In
-1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 11 disputed numbers with numbers securely attributed to Hamilton and Madison.[@mosteller_inference_1964]
+In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 11 of the disputed numbers.[^4] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 11 disputed numbers with numbers securely attributed to Hamilton and Madison.[@mosteller_inference_1964]

-[^4]: @adair_authorship_1944a and @adair_authorship_1944b.

 Let's take a first look at how this kind of stylometric analysis works in practice with some actual data from the first- and